Mundial (album): Background

+Mundial was officially released on April 27, 2010.
+However, it was distributed by Sony Music Latin unlike his last three albums that were released through Interscope and Universal Music Group.
+For this reason, the tracks recorded with Luis Fonsi and Don Omar ("Desafio) weren't included on the official tracklist.
+However, those songs were leaked online.
+Also, on his birthday he released a new song "Intenso", but said that it was not going to be on the album.
+Furthermore, in April 2023, Yankee file a lawsuit against Universal Music Ground seeking US$10 million of dollars for damages due breach of contract, copyright infringement, unjust enrichment and unauthorized exploitation of his albums, stating that even thought the contract was expire, UMG still licensing and distributing his music, including his blockbuster album Barrio Fino (2004).

 Album title and release

 Title

 About the title of the album, he said: "Reflects my experiences lived in all promotional trips, in summary, Daddy Yankee Mundial is an album with a great musical variety where The Street joins The World."

 Release

-The album was first intended to be released on 13 October 2009, then 17 November 2009, and was then was postponed to 13 April 2010.
+The album was first intended to be released on 13 October 2009, then 17 November 2009, and was then postponed to 13 April 2010.
 The album was finally released on 27 April 2010.
 During its first week of release, the album debuted on the US Billboard 200 at number 29, selling over 18,500 copies.
 Also, the album at number one on Billboard Top Latin Albums Chart and stayed at the top for four consecutive weeks.
 As of 2012, it had sold over 58,000 copies in the United States.
 Also it was his fifth album to top US Latin Rhythm Albums.

 The album also charted in Uruguay, Mexico, Venezuela and Japan.
 In Argentina, the album was certified gold for selling over 20,000 copies.
 Also, it was certified gold in Chile.
 Also, in Chile the album peaked at 7 at the retail charts according to La Feria del Disco.
 In Mexico it peaked at number 28 and at number 2 in Uruguay album charts.
 In Venezuela, it peaked at number 3 on the retail album charts according to Recorland.